 Why is this medication prescribed?

-Lenvatinib is used to treat a certain type of thyroid cancer that has spread to other parts of the body and cannot be treated with radioactive iodine.
+Lenvatinib is used to treat a certain type of thyroid cancer that has returned or that has spread to other parts of the body and cannot be treated with radioactive iodine.
+Lenvatinib is also used along with everolimus (Afinitor, Zortress) to treat renal cell carcinoma (RCC, a type of cancer that begins in the kidney) in people who have previously received treatment with another chemotherapy medication.
 Lenvatinib is in a class of medications called kinase inhibitors.
 It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
 This helps stop the spread of cancer cells.

 How should this medicine be used?

 Lenvatinib comes as a capsule to take by mouth.
 It is usually taken once daily with or without food.
 Take lenvatinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take lenvatinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole; do not open, chew, or crush them.

 If you are unable to swallow the capsules, put them into a small glass and add about one tablespoon of water or apple juice.
 Do not break or crush the capsules.
 Leave the capsules in the liquid for at least 10 minutes and then stir the contents for at least 3 minutes.
 Drink the mixture.
 After drinking the mixture, add another 1 tablespoon of water or apple juice to the glass.
 Swirl the contents a few times and swallow the mixture.